Nicolas Pépé: Trabzonspor

+Villarreal

+On 4 August 2024, Pépé signed for La Liga club Villarreal on a free transfer.
+He signed a two-year deal, and joined compatriot Eric Bailly.
+In his first season with the club, he made 28 appearances and contributed to 9 goals, scoring 3 times and providing 6 assists.

+In July 2025, he signed a new deal to last until 2028.
+He began the 2025–26 season in excellent form, earning the La Liga Player of the Month award for August after standout performances that included two goals and an assist in Villarreal's opening three matches.

 International career

-Pépé was born in France to parents of Ivorian descent.
+Pépé was born in France to Ivorian parents.
 He received a call up to the Ivory Coast national team in November 2016, and was an unused substitute in the goalless draw away to Morocco in 2018 FIFA World Cup qualification on 12 November.
 He made his debut three days later in a friendly of the same score against his birth nation, France, at the Stade Bollaert-Delelis in Lens, playing the final four minutes in place of Max-Alain Gradel.

-Pépé was named in Michel Dussuyer's 23-man squad for the 2017 Africa Cup of Nations in Gabon, but took no part as the Elephants were eliminated from their group.
+Pépé was named in Michel Dussuyer's 23-man squad for the 2017 Africa Cup of Nations in Gabon, but took no part as the Elephants were eliminated in the group stage.

 On 24 March 2018, in a friendly against Togo in France, Pépé scored his first international goals in the first half of a 2–2 draw.
 He followed it three days later, with another goal in a 2–1 win against Moldova in the same stadium.

 Pépé was called up for the 2019 Africa Cup of Nations in Egypt.
 He was absent from their quarter-final penalty shootout defeat by Algeria, having been dropped for Max Alain Gradel due to a lack of form.

+At the 2021 Africa Cup of Nations in Cameroon, Pépé scored in a draw with Sierra Leone and a win over holders Algeria in the group stage.

+Pépé missed over a year of international football between November 2022 and being chosen for the 2023 Africa Cup of Nations.
+At the tournament on home soil, he won a late penalty that Franck Kessié converted to take the game to extra time and a penalty shootout victory over reigning champions Senegal, en route to winning the title.